Google-owner Alphabet's shares fall on rise in costs

 The fall in Alphabet shares following its first-quarter results on Monday evening turned them negative for the year and amounted to a roughly $37 billion reduction in the value of the Mountain View, California-based firm.

-Other members of the FAANG group of tech stocks that include Amazon.com Inc (AMZN.O), Facebook Inc (FB.O), Netflix Inc (NFLX.O) and Apple Inc (AAPL.O) also tracked that move lower.
+Other members of the FAANG group of tech stocks that include Amazon.com Inc, Facebook Inc , Netflix Inc and Apple Inc also tracked that move lower.

 At least nine brokerages cut their price targets on Alphabet shares, compared to five who raised.

-But analysts were reluctant to place the blame as yet on the row over user data which has engulfed Facebook (FB.O) and threatens to encourage more regulation of internet companies.
+But analysts were reluctant to place the blame as yet on the row over user data which has engulfed Facebook and threatens to encourage more regulation of internet companies.

 “There is regulatory risk, though we have yet to find evidence that regulations will adversely impact the usefulness of Google for consumers or advertisers,” RBC analysts said.